marcellodibello/misc/index.md

 - June 1992: Yeltsin visits The United States and gives a [speech](https://www.youtube.com/watch?v=HwemQR59wbw) to a plentary session of  US congress.
 He hoped for trust, cooperation and peace between the two countries.

 - March 7, 1992: NY Time leaks the [Defense Planning Guidance](https://nsarchive2.gwu.edu/nukevault/ebb245/doc03_full.pdf) for the 1994–99 fiscal years (dated February 18, 1992)  by US Secretary of Defense, Paul Wolfowitz and his deputy Scooter Libby.
 The document was not meant for the public.
-It outlined an US "imperialist" foreign policy.
+It asserted that the US should remain the only world power and prevent any other country from becoming even a regional power.
 A redacted and  softened version was later published in April 1992.
-Some excerpts from teh february version:
+Some excerpts from teh February version:

     > B. defense Strategy Objectives (p.
 2): The U.S. must show the leadership necessary to establish and protect
     > a new order that holds the promise of convincing potential competitors that